 3. Check the potatoes and broccoli and let it cook longer if they aren’t soft yet.
 They should be steaming (shown in pic above) and pretty mushy by this point.

-4. Scoop everything into the blender (this may take 1-2 turns if your blender is small like mine), and pour in the 1/2 milk to the whole mixture.
+4. Scoop everything into the blender (this may take 1-2 turns if you dont have one of those blenders for juicing or if your blender is small like mine), and pour in the 1/2 milk to the whole mixture.
 Use the liquify or whatever setting your blender has to make it more soupy.
 Blend until liquid if you like it smooth, blend until thinner if you like it chunky.
 I’m not here to judge.

 **If it’s not getting liquid enough to your liking, add a cup of water and keep blending.
 I personally like it the same consistency of baby vomit.